 maturation of living organisms.
 Three hours of laboratory each week.
 Offered on-campus, Spring of odd-numbered years.

 - BIOL 805P - Range and Wildlife Management - 3 hours

-or laboratory work each week.
-Offered on-campus Spring, even-numbered years.
+field or laboratory work each week.
+Offered on-campus, Spring of even-numbered years.

 - BIOL 806P - Plant Ecology - 3 hours

 - A study of plants in relation to their environment.
 Three hours of laboratory or field work each week.
-Offered on-campus Fall of
+Offered on-campus only.

 - BIOL 809P - Biological Studies using GIS - 3 hours

 - Prereq: BIOL 307*, General Biology I & II OR permission of instructor